bumptech/nitro/docs/nitro.md

 Possible Errors:

  * `NITRO_ERR_EAGAIN` - The high water mark has
-   been hit on the outgoing frame queue, so this operation would have blocked, but `NITRO_NOBLOCK` was in `flags`.
+   been hit on the outgoing frame queue.
  * `NITRO_ERR_NO_RECIPIENT` - The recipient identified
    by `snd` is no longer (or never was) in the connection table.